Orbit spaces of equivariantly formal torus actions of complexity one: Topology of sponges

 \begin{con} Let $S$ be a poset of dimension $n-2$.
-We consider $S$ as a small category in a natural way: objects are the elements of $S$ and there exists exactly one morphism from $s$ to $t$ if $s\geqslant t$, and there are no morphisms otherwise.
+We consider $S$ as a small category in a natural way: objects are the elements of $S$, there exists exactly one morphism from $s$ to $t$ if $s\geqslant t$, and no morphisms otherwise.

-We consider the cosheaf $\Hh^*$ of local cohomology of $S$, following the classical idea of \cite{Zeem}.
+We consider \emph{the cosheaf $\Hh^*$ of local cohomology} of $S$, following the classical idea of \cite{Zeem}.
 We set $\Hh^*(s)=H^*(|S|,|S\setminus S_{\geqslant s}|)$ for $s\in S$.
 If $s>t$, then $S_{\geqslant s}\subset S_{\geqslant t}$, and the inclusion of pairs $(|S|,|S\setminus S_{\geqslant t}|)\to (|S|,|S\setminus S_{\geqslant s}|)$ induces the natural map $\Hh^*(s>t)\colon \Hh^*(s)\to \Hh^*(t)$.

 If there is a sign convention on $S$, then we can define homology modules of the cosheaf $\Hh^*$~by